-Originally published in Aeon Magazine, April 9, 2014
+Originally published in Vice Magazine, January 28, 2013

 “Kevin Sites is one of our national treasures—a fearless correspondent who has devoted himself to documenting not just the facts of war, but also its deepest emotional textures.